Once is Enough: A Light-Weight Cross-Attention for Fast Sentence Pair Modeling: Limitations

 \subsection{Time Complexity}

 Table \ref{table:complexity} presents the time complexity of the Dual-BERT, Cross-BERT, and our proposed \tool.
-We can observe that the dual-encoder and \tool support offline pre-computation to reduce the online time complexity.
-During the online inference, the query encoding cost term ($hq^2 + h^2q$) of both Dual-BERT and \tool does not increase with the number of candidates, since they conduct query encoding only once.
-Moreover, the \tool's query-candidate term $N_c(c + q + h)hc$ can be reduced by setting $c$ as a small value, which can further speed up the inference.
+We can observe that \tool supports offline pre-computation to reduce the online time complexity.
+During the online inference, the query encoding cost term ($dq^2 + d^2q$) of \tool does not increase with the number of candidates since it conducts query encoding only once.
+Moreover, \tool's query-candidate term $N(k + q + d)dk$ can be reduced by setting $k$ as a small value, which can further speed up the inference.